An Introduction to Energy Healing

 approaches to healing within the energy field, but the textbook upon which the

-network bases much of their work is "Esoteric Healing", written by
+International Network for Energy Healing bases much of its work is "Esoteric Healing", written by

-Alice Bailey in 1953.
+Alice A. Bailey in 1953.
 The founders were unaware of this book, at first, but when

 the connection between the practical work and the book was realized, it was